 Interestingly, Sargent came to believe that Gulick and Naismith had created a monster:

 A positive menace to the continuance of basket ball as a sane and rational game is its tendency to become so rough, fast, and furious as to be highly injurious to the health and morals of both players and spectators.
 The hard floor, brick walls, restricted area, crowded room, vitiated air and close proximity of the excited partisans watching the game – all tend the develop an unnatural strain and tension to which our high-strung youth too quickly respond.
 Is it a wonder that exhausted nervous systems, overworked hearts, congested lungs, crippled limbs, and irritable tempers have frequently resulted from this forced and unnatural style of play?

-But, wait a minute … is he describing basketball circa 1900 or the old Boston Garden?
+Wait a minute … is Sargent describing basketball circa 1900 or the old Boston Garden?!